thisisomar/NewsOutlineBot/README.md

 # NewsOutlineBot

-NewsOutlineBot is a Reddit bot I made to deal with article links that lead to paywalls or insanely cluttered pages.
+NewsOutlineBot is a Reddit bot I made to deal with article links that lead to paywalls, articles with information regarding COVID should be publicly accessible.
 This bot uses the [Outline API](https://outline.com)

 You can check out the bot in action here - [u/NewsOutlineBot](https://reddit.com/u/NewsOutlineBot)